camillehankel/camillehankel.github.io/_pages/publications.md

 ---

 ## Articles
 Hankel, Camille.
-"The effect of CO2 ramping rate on transient weakening of the Atlantic Meridional Overturning Circulation." _In prep._
+"The effect of CO2 ramping rate on transient weakening of the Atlantic Meridional Overturning Circulation." _Under review._

 Hankel, Camille, and Eli Tziperman.
 "Assessing the robustness of Arctic sea ice bi-stability in the presence of atmospheric feedbacks." *Journal of Geophysical Research: Atmospheres* 128.21 (2023): e2023JD039337. [https://doi.org/10.1029/2023JD039337](https://doi.org/10.1029/2023JD039337)